aksafan/yii2-fcm-both-api/README.md

 # Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).
 Check the [composer.json](https://github.com/aksafan/yii2-fcm-both-api/blob/master/composer.json) for this extension's requirements and dependencies.
-Read this [composer.json](https://github.com/aaronpk/emoji-detector-php/blob/master/composer.json) for source library requirements.

 To install, either run